WHO WE ARE

 Chief Legal Officer,

 Send a message

-Daisy Cano is the Chief Operating Officer of Avance North Texas, administering the programs and supervising the coordinators of the eight teams in the program.
-She is responsible for ensuring that the program maintains the high quality and makes a lasting impact on children and parents.
+Daisy Cano is responsible to deliver high quality programs, maintain the vision of the agency and keep the programs focused on the mission to make a lasting impact on children and parents.
 She obtained a Master’s Degree in Social Work from the University of Texas at Arlington in 2008 and joined Avance North Texas as coordinator of the HOPE program in January 2009.
 She was an operations coordinator for one year and was promoted to program director in July 2011 and associate director in July 2012.
 She has proven herself to be a very capable leader for any project.

 Ms. Cano has experiences as an early intervention specialist, case manager and program coordinator.
 This experience has well equipped her for her leadership role in supervising operations at an agency dedicated to promoting young children and families.

 Michelle S. Anderson

 Eight staff teams and AmeriCorps members directly impact the children and parents in our program, including parent educators, home visitors / toy instructors, literacy educators, child leadership teachers, child development teachers, and social workers.